the legacy of Arturo Soria

 In 1894, the urban planner Arturo Soria launched a visionary project in which green spaces prevailed.
 Today, its turn-of-the-century houses are being demolished.

 With Arturo Soria an urbanism was also born that lasts in our days.
-“His ideas about him take into account the needs of the population in all aspects that affect us, such as sustainability, the environment, mobility, energy efficiency, sociocultural balance, etc.”.
+“His ideas regarding him take into account the needs of the population in all aspects that affect us, such as sustainability, the environment, mobility, energy efficiency, sociocultural balance, etc.”.
 This is how Cristina Keller Ledesma-Ramos, founding member of the Arturo Soria Legacy Cultural Association, explains it to El Confidencial.
-“Madrid and Spain They owe a lot to Arturo Soria because he thought about and worried about the population as a whole, trying to improve the quality of life of its inhabitants”.
+“Madrid and Spain They owe a lot to Arturo Soria because he thought regarding and worried regarding the population as a whole, trying to improve the quality of life of its inhabitants”.
 It is not an easy task in the context of the end of the XIX century.
 “Putting the theory into practice took him more than thirty years, until the Linear City became a reality.”
 Madrid grew green.

 news-width-text">